arimah/condict/packages/ui/src/toolbar/README.md

   </Toolbar.Button>
 </Toolbar>

-// A toolbar with a right-aligned menu button.
+// A toolbar with a menu button.
 <Toolbar>
   <Toolbar.Group name='Edit'>
     ...